Shoah by Claude Lanzmann,

 The witnesses who express themselves in the film speak as "revenants" from the dead.

-To better contextualize the recordings, the exhibition also presents original documents from the private archives of Claude Lanzman.
-These documents contain letters, lists, notes and index cards from this period of research, which provide further insight into the practical work of the director and his assistants.
+To better contextualize the recordings, the exhibition also presents original documents from Claude Lanzman’s private archives.
+These documents contain letters, lists, notes and index cards dating from this period of research, which give an additional insight into the practical work of the director and his assistants.

 Claude Lanzmann